-- The overall water quality of Galveston Bay is good. - Water quality in the Report Card is assessed using information describing nutrient and dissolved oxygen levels. - Nutrient pollution can cause algae blooms, deplete oxygen, and even kill marine life.
+- The overall water quality of Galveston Bay is excellent. - Water quality in the Report Card is assessed using information describing nutrient and dissolved oxygen levels. - Nutrient pollution can cause algae blooms, deplete oxygen, and even kill marine life.

-The Galveston Bay watershed received a B for water quality in 2014.That's good news.
-But the Galveston Bay watershed's human population is growing.
-This means more land will be developed for homes, businesses, and transportation.
-As that happens, new safeguards will be needed to keep the Bay from being overloaded with nutrients that degrade water quality.
+The Galveston Bay watershed received an A for water quality in 2015, which is even better than last year's B. This year's improvement is consistent with long-term trends of improving water quality as a result of Clean Water Act implementation and ongoing implementation of Watershed Protection Plans in our region (locally-driven, watershed-specific plans to voluntarily address complex water quality problems in the region).
+2015 was also a good year for consistent rainfall, which helps keep the region's rivers and bayous flowing.
+However, the Galveston Bay watershed's human population is growing.
+This means more land will be developed for homes, businesses, and transportation infrastructure.
+As that happens, new strategies will be needed to keep the Bay from being overloaded with nutrients that degrade water quality.

-A good way to gauge the health of Galveston Bay is to assess the levels of life-sustaining nutrients and oxygen.
+A good way to gauge the health of Galveston Bay is to assess the levels of lifesustaining nutrients and oxygen.
 Energy from the sun and elements like nitrogen and phosphorus are necessary for plants such as microscopic algae, seagrasses, and wetland grasses to exist in the Bay.
 These form the base of the food web upon which the entire ecosystem depends.